 The 15 CGIAR Research Centers and 12 Research Programs are partners in the Platform, alongside 47 external partners ranging international institutions, universities to private companies.
 They cover public to private, developing to developed country, and analytics to ICT deployment.

-The CGIAR Big Data Coordination Platform is seeking ambitious partners in the public and private sectors with an interest in the potential of big data to accelerate and enhance the impact of international agricultural research.
+The CGIAR Platform for Big Data in Agriculture is seeking ambitious partners in the public and private sectors with an interest in the potential of big data to accelerate and enhance the impact of international agricultural research.

 We invite you to be part of this exciting initiative to solve core development challenges, climate-proof agricultural development, and ensure global food security.